Saharsha-N/Newspaper_Detection/README.md

 # Newspaper_Detection

-- Do this instead
-- Change of Plan
-- Resume Word Removal
-- Target - Shorten to Key Words
+## Functionality
+Using web-scraping tools, a custom NLP, and sentiment analyzer, BiasBuster can identify the textual polarity of text from a webpage seamlessly.
+BiasBuster can:
-- Identify the topic of the biased information
+- Highlight biased information in *any* website
-- Address Issues
-- Convert String - Do now
+- Cross-reference information from other article to ensure *correctness*
+- Extract *hidden* metrics/metadata

-## Packages Used
+## Packages
 - Requests
 - BeautifulSoup4
 - Transformers